TwoKeyEconomy Market Cap Hits $985,717.16 (2KEY)

-TwoKeyEconomy (CURRENCY:2KEY) traded flat against the US dollar during the 24 hour period ending at 19:00 PM ET on January 23rd.
-One TwoKeyEconomy coin can now be bought for approximately $0.0379 or 0.00000361 BTC on popular exchanges.
-TwoKeyEconomy has a market cap of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last day.
-In the last seven days, TwoKeyEconomy has traded flat against the US dollar.
+TwoKeyEconomy (CURRENCY:2KEY) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on January 24th.
+Over the last seven days, TwoKeyEconomy has traded flat against the U.S. dollar.
+One TwoKeyEconomy coin can currently be bought for approximately $0.0379 or 0.00000361 BTC on major exchanges.
+TwoKeyEconomy has a market cap of $985,717.16 and approximately $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.